craftercms/docs/source/system-administrators/activities/delivery/setup-serverless-delivery.rst

 .. note::

-   The following error in the deployer appears when a site hasn't been published:
+   The following error appears in the deployer logs (*CRAFTER_HOME/logs/deployer/crafter-deployer.out*) when a site hasn't been published:

       .. code-block:: text